wesbarnett/libgmxcpp/README.md

 The full license is located in a text file titled "LICENSE" in the root directory of the source and includes a licence for each part of this package.

-# Citations
+# Citing

+I hope you find this library useful.
 There is no paper associated with this project to cite as is common in some projects.
 However, if you do use this code in a published work I humbly ask that you acknowledge it in some way.